 We use various trademarks and trade names in our business, including without limitation our corporate name and logo.
 All other trademarks or trade names referred to in this prospectus are the property of their respective owners.
-Solely for convenience, the trademarks and trade names in this prospectus may be referred to without the ® and TM symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
+Solely for convenience, the trademarks and trade names in this prospectus may be referred to without the [®] and TM symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.

-THE OFFERING

-Common stock offered by us

-\$150,000,000 of shares (or \$172,500,000 of shares if the underwriters exercise their option to purchase additional shares in full).

-Common stock to be outstanding immediately after this 40,905,317 shares (or 41,628,324 shares if the underwriters exercise their option to offering purchase additional shares in full), which is based on an aggregate offering of \$150,000,000 of our common stock at an assumed public offering price of \$31.12 per share (the last reported sale price of our common stock on The Nasdaq Global Market on October 31, 2017).

-Option to purchase additional shares

-We have granted the underwriters an option for a period of 30 days from the date of this prospectus supplement to purchase up to an additional \$22,500,000 of shares of our common stock from us.

-Use of proceeds

-We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$140.5 million, or approximately \$161.7 million if the underwriters exercise their option to purchase additional shares from us in full, in each case, based on an assumed public offering price of \$31.12 per share (the last reported sale price of our common stock on The Nasdaq Global Market on October 31, 2017).
+THE OFFERING Common stock offered by us 6,250,000 shares (or 7,187,500 shares if the underwriters exercise their option to purchase additional shares in full).
+Common stock to be outstanding immediately after thi offering s 42,335,266 shares (or 43,272,766 shares if the underwriters exercise their option to purchase additional shares in full).
+Option to purchase additional shares We have granted the underwriters an option for a period of 30 days from the date of this prospectus supplement to purchase up to an additional 937,500 shares of our common stock from us.
+Use of proceeds We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$140.5 million, or approximately \$161.7 million if the underwriters exercise their option to purchase additional shares from us in full.
 We intend to use the net proceeds from this offering for research and development and clinical development costs to support the advancement of our potential product candidates and the expansion of our research and development programs; working capital; capital expenditures; and other general corporate purposes.
 See the section entitled "Use of proceeds" on page S-53 of this prospectus supplement.

-Risk factors

-Investing in our common stock involves a high degree of risk.
+Risk factors Investing in our common stock involves a high degree of risk.
 See "Risk Factors" beginning on page S-6 of this prospectus supplement, as well as those "Risk Factors" incorporated by reference into this prospectus supplement, for a discussion of factors you should consider carefully before deciding to purchase any shares of our common stock.

-Nasdaq Global Market symbol

-NTLA
+Nasdaq Global Market symbol NTLA The number of shares of our common stock to be outstanding immediately after this offering is based on 36 085 266 shares of our common